zu2/chibicc-6800-v1/README.md

 # Reference compilers

-Other compilers that may be useful.
+Other compilers that may be useful to study.

+slimcc and widcc are forks of chibicc.
+They add features and clean up the code.

+Fuzix C and CC6303 contain compilers for the MC6800.
+The former also has float.

+acwj and mc09 are compilers for the MC6809.

 - [fuhsnn/slimcc: C11 compiler with C23/C2y/GNU extensions for x86-64 Linux/BSD](https://github.com/fuhsnn/slimcc)
 - [fuhsnn/widcc: Simple C compiler for x86-64 Linux able to build real-world projects including Curl, GCC, Git, PHP, Perl, Python, PostgreSQL etc](https://github.com/fuhsnn/widcc)